 Mass Communications Labs

 Digital Audio Lab

 Mass Communication houses its digital audio lab in Stubbs 152.
-The lab consists of two iMac computers and x 2 high-end Blue Yeti Mics.
+The lab consists of two iMac computers and two high-end Blue Yeti Mics.
 This area is solely used for voice-overs, audio editing, podcast production, and voice dictation practice.
-Garage Band, Audacity, and other audio editing software is installed and maintained on the computers.
+Garage Band, Audacity, and other audio editing software are installed and maintained on the computers.